jcport1/react-frontend/README.md

 Frontend
 * Clone this repository
 * CD into the directory housing the cloned repository
-* Run $npm install && npm start (which will install all required dependancies)
+* Run $npm install && npm start (which will install all required dependancies and launch a local development server)
-* Open the app in your browser
+* View the app in your browser

 Backend
 * Clone [Rails API backend](https://github.com/jcport1/react-backend):